In Search of Land

 After 1971, the world often called Bangladesh a “basket case.”
 Having lived those years, the author understood the label—

-but also knew another Bangladesh: rice fields and flowers and fruits, family always close, and the joy of community.
+but also knew another Bengal: rice fields and flowers and fruits, family always close, and the joy of community, together with the strictures of society.

 This is the story of a girl growing up where, against all odds, a community made itself a nation.